kpilszak/ecommerce-dashboard/README.md

 ## General info
 This project is a Spring application.
-The main purpose is to develop admin dashboard for e-commerce.
+The main purpose is to develop an admin dashboard for e-commerce.

 ## Technologies
 Project is created with: